 Dr. Pamela Smoot received her Ph.D. from Michigan State University and came to SIU the next year.
 Dr. Smoot specializes in African-American history and archival administration.
 Her current research focuses on "Black Pittsburgh: The Depths of a Secret City, 1830-1945."

 Office Hours: W 12-3; T & R 2-3:30 virtual

 Dr. Joe Sramek received his B.A. in history from SUNY-Binghamton in 1998 and his Ph.D. from CUNY Graduate Center in 2007.
 He is the author of Gender, Morality, and Race in Company India (Palgrave Macmillan, 2011), which examines the roles that gender and race played in the construction of colonial rule ...read full profile >>

 Dr. Theodore R. Weeks earned his Ph.D. from the University of California at Berkeley in 1992 and came to SIU in 1993.
 He teaches courses in world, European, Eastern European, Polish, and Russian history.
 His research interests focus on nationality and ethnicity, in particular in the context of East- Central ...read full profile >>

 Dr. Gray Whaley's research and teaching interests focus on Native American history.
 He received his Ph.D. from the University of Oregon in 2002 and he has previously taught at the University of Oregon, Western Michigan University, and Grand Valley State University.
-He will be teaching History 301 (Modern America since 1877) and History 493 (American Indians and Government) this fall.
+His latest book is Oregon and the Collapse of the Illahee.